IFHP x VDM Learning Labs

 Housing Crisis: Affordable for Whom?

-During this eighth session we will explore the complex question of “affordable housing,” analyzing the varying definitions and implementations across different regions and governance structures.
+During this final session we will explore the complex question of “affordable housing,” analyzing the varying definitions and implementations across different regions and governance structures.
 It will examine the distinction between social housing and affordable housing, and how these models can address the diverse needs of urban populations.

 Session overview